opentaproject/info/source/admin/gettingstarted/index.rst

 Edit the exercise
 =================
-* Click the exercise and select the ``v`` tab at the top left of thte page to reveal a toolbar.
+* Click the exercise and select the ``v`` tab at the top left of the page to reveal a toolbar.
 * Select ``LiveEdit``

 You will now have a split screen with the formatted exercise on the left and the xml on the right.